About the Post

 484- 492

 Christian then introduces Ana to his “wicked ways” by implementing corporal punishment when she dares to roll her eyes at him.
-Following her Catholic-school-style spanking, they engage in satisfying sex which he then tries to use as proof that being hit actually turns her on.
+Following spanking, or, you know, felony battery, they engage in satisfying sex which he then tries to use as proof that being hit actually turns her on.
 This logic is clearly fallacious.
 If you ate a hamburger prior to having satisfying sex, would it follow that you are sexually aroused by beef?
-No (unless maybe you’re Ronald McDonald; that guy clearly has some perverse kind of crazy going on).
-The formerly stable Ana then quickly becomes unbalanced and overly emotional; crying basically all the time and falling victim to her own increasing anxiety regarding her “relationship” with Christian.
-Now that her emotional intelligence has been reduced to that of a temperamental child she is forced to rely on Christian for all of her emotional and sexual needs.
-Merely being useless without him though is not enough for Christian.
+Well, maybe.
+I don’t know you’re life.
+Anyway, the formerly stable Ana then quickly becomes unbalanced and overly emotional; crying basically all the time and falling victim to her own increasing anxiety regarding her “relationship” with Christian.
+Once her emotional intelligence has been reduced to that of a temperamental child she is forced to rely on Christian for all of her emotional and sexual needs.
+Complete and total dependency is not enough for Christian, though.
+He also wants to own her.
 He repeatedly says throughout the book that she is his, and that she belongs to him, to which Anastasia initially responds by saying that her subconscious is “doing her happy dance in a bright red hula skirt at the thought of being his.”
 And with that, feminism was dead.
+Dead!

-In conclusion, I feel that the curiosity and shame-free approach to sex which this book inspires should be embraced.
-However, I would caution against running out to get a flogger and riding crop.
-If you are to get anything out of this book (other than some restless nights) it should be the realization that it is important to be honest with yourself about your sexual wants and desires.
+If you are to get anything out of this book (other than a handful of Google searches for terms like “flogger”) it should be the realization that it is important to be honest with yourself about your sexual wants and desires.
 A woman being able to freely and honestly express her sexual desires is groundbreaking.
 A woman submitting to a man who will then have his way with her is passé at best.

 xx,